-Graduate assistantships serve three objectives: to provide students with a meaningful professional experience that will enhance their career goals; to allow students to provide a service to a department within the University; and to provide students with assistance in financing their education.
-(This award is not designed to provide students with all funding for their education; students should expect to have additional financial resources.)
+The Graduate Assistantship program at Park provides students with a meaningful professional experience that enhances their graduate education and career development.
+While the program is intended to assist students financially, Graduate Assistantship awards are not designed to provide students with all funding for their education; students should expect to have additional financial resources.

 Qualification Standards for Graduate Assistantships